Gerhard Fauth: Life and work

 Fauth was born in Dresden.
 As a school student, he gravitated to left-wing socialist circles close to the Socialist Workers' Party of Germany.
 In summer 1933, shortly before he was to take his school graduating exams, he was arrested after it was found he had written to a French friend about Hitler's new government, describing it as a "band of criminals" and warning that Hitler was preparing for war.
 In winter 1933, the case against him was struck down.
 On his release, he fled to Prague, but then returned to his parents in Germany.

 During World War II, he served in Greece in the 999th Light Afrika Division, a penal battalion, becoming a lieutenant.
 In December 1943, he received word that a member of the battalion, Falk Harnack, was to be arrested on order of the Gestapo for his connections to the White Rose through Lilo Ramdohr.
 Fauth informed Harnack and helped him escape by truck to Athens.
-In 1944, Fauth saved a group of Greek partisans about to be shot by the SS, by getting them assigned to his Wehrmacht battalion as forced laborers to work on telephone repairs he insisted were urgently needed.
+In 1944, Fauth saved a group of Greek partisans about to be shot by the SS, by getting them assigned to his Wehrmacht battalion as forced laborers to work on telephone repairs that he insisted were urgently needed.
 In 1945, with the Germans losing the war and in retreat, Fauth was given the order to blow up several dams, but did not carry out his orders, saving important facilities in Athens.
 At the end of the war, Fauth was taken prisoner of war and sent to Yugoslavia.
 After his release, his friend Erich Wollenberg offered him work in the administration of the Soviet occupation zone, but Fauth declined.